AlvaroCori/SIS_INTEL_PRACTICA_5/README.md

 Conclusions
 =====================

-The best algorithm is the cut off, because we can cut to a certain level so that optimizing the time is even the one that takes less time to realize it.
+The best algorithm are the cut off, because we can cut to a certain level so that optimizing the time is even the one that takes less time to realize it.
+The best algorithm is the second cut off because is more fast in time and in expand states than the first cut off.

 The middle algorithm is the  prunning, because this cut brands and not examine all the cases.

 The worst algorithm is the min max, because this take all the cases and take a large time.

 All algorithms can responde in reasonable time on the 3x3 board, but when it does on the 4x4 board only the cut off can do it in optimal time and the prunning takes more than 7 minutes to respond.
 For the 5x5 board only the cut off can respond in time.
 The min max algorithm is only optimal if used on the 3x3 board.

+But the best contrincant is the 3x3 Min Max because the machine adquire a inteligence that is very difficult win, the most probable case is that the subjet lost or draw with the machine.

+The cut off thanatos is more optimal that the other cut off and we use this because have a better response with to cover the opponent.

 ## Bibliography
 ### reduce